Jefficus/caloriefountain/pages/home.md

 # Get Involved

-I welcome comments that contribute to this dialogue of ideas, but fair warning: I will be ruthless about editing — or outright removing — anything that I feel pollutes the spirit of collaborative discussion.
+Think I'm crazy?
+Me too, but I'd love to hear *your* reasons, so tell me what I've missed.
+And then, who knows?
+May we can resolve those problems without having to throw out the whole thing.

-**Note:** After an unsatisfying experiment with one engine, I have temporarily disabled comments.
-A new discussion system will be available soon.
+**Note:** After an unsatisfying experiment with one engine, I have temporarily disabled comments while I investigate alternative solutions.
+But fear not!
+Comments will be back soon.
 Stay tuned.